JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 While I was poking around the system, Todd was kneeling next to me rambling on and on.
 I wanted to ask him to give me some space, but when Todd acted like this there was little that could be done to stop him.

-Danny came into the writer’s room looking for Todd.
+Danny came into the writer’s office looking for Todd.
 “So we’re going to Nick’s.
 You coming?”
 And then Todd responded aggressively, “Jack needs to recover my file and then I can go.”
 Then he turned to look at me and blurted, “Do it Jack!”

 I dead-stared at him, looked at the computer and unplugged it.

-“Why did you do that!” he screamed and I responded, “Your best bet at data recovery now is simply unplugging the machine, booting up with a data recover tool and hope fragments of the file are still around.”
+“Why did you do that!?!” he screamed at me as if I was deliberately sabotaging things and I responded, “Your best bet at data recovery now is simply unplugging the machine, booting up with a data recovery tool and hope fragments of the file are still around.”

 “But why did you do that?!?!”
 He started to blurt at me; shaking all the while.